Azure/Mission-Critical-Connected/src/infra/monitoring/README.md

 ### Diagnostic settings

-All Azure services used for AlwaysOn are configured to send all their Diagnostic data including logs and metrics to the deployment specific (global or stamp) Log Analytics Workspace.
+All Azure services used for the Azure Mission-Critical reference implementation are configured to send all their Diagnostic data including logs and metrics to the deployment specific (global or stamp) Log Analytics Workspace.
 This happens automatically as part of the [Terraform](/src/infra/README.md#infrastructure) deployment.
 New options will be identified automatically and added as part of `terraform apply`.

 ![Diagnostic Settings](/docs/media/Monitoring1DiagnosticSettings.png)